librenms/librenms/doc/Extensions/Poller-Service.md

 #### Python modules
  - PyMySQL is recommended as it requires no C compiler to install.
 MySQLclient can also be used, but does require compilation.
  - python-dotenv .env loader
- - redis-py (if using distributed polling)
+ - redis-py 3.0+ and redis 5.0+ (if using distributed polling)

 These can be obtained from your OS package manager, or from PyPI with the below commands.
 (You ma)
 ```bash
 pip3 install -r requirements.txt
 ```

-#### Redis (distributed polling only)
+#### Redis (distributed polling)
 If you want to use distributed polling, you'll need a redis instance to coordinate the nodes.
-It's recommeded that you do not share the redis database with any other system - by default, redis supports up to 16 databases (numbered 0-15).
+It's recommended that you do not share the redis database with any other system - by default, redis supports up to 16 databases (numbered 0-15).
+You can also use redis on a single host if you want

 It's strongly recommended that you deploy a resilient cluster of redis systems, and use redis-sentinel.